The issue of genetically modified organisms (GMOs) as they relate to our food supply is an ongoing, nuanced, and highly contentious issue.

 The views and opinions expressed here are those of the interviewees and don’t necessarily reflect the official position of Healthline.

 Dr. David Perlmutter: Genetic modification of agricultural seeds isn’t in the interest of the planet or its inhabitants.
-Genetically modified (GM) crops are associated with an increased use of chemicals, like glyphosate, that are toxic to the environment and to humans.
-These chemicals not only contaminate our food and water supplies, but they also compromise soil quality and are actually associated with increased disease susceptibility in crops.
+Genetically modified (GM) crops are associated with an increased use of chemicals, like glyphosate, that are .
+These chemicals not only contaminate our food and water supplies, but they also compromise soil quality and are actually associated with .

 This ultimately leads to an increase in the use of pesticides and further disrupts ecosystems.
 And yet, despite these drawbacks, we haven’t seen increased yield potential of GM crops, although that has always been one of the promises of GM seeds.